StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-standalone-server.md

 # How to Restore a Hot Backup on a Standalone Server

-This topic provides step-by-step instructions for restoring a hot backup on a standalone server in TheHive.
+This topic provides step-by-step instructions for restoring a hot backup on a standalone server for TheHive.

 {!includes/prerequisites-hot-backup-restore.md!}